kevinkotcherga/kevinkotcherga/README.md

 🔨 I am currently working on improving my bootcamp project (vibes).

-🔭 I have a project to create a twitter clone in ruby
+🔭 I have a project to create a twitter clone in ruby.

 <!--
 **kevinkotcherga/kevinkotcherga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.